 The State Of The Summit

 Now, fast forward fifteen years from when the vision was originally completed, and 141 years from Olaus Benson’s original purchase.
 What has grown out of the natural surroundings is a magnificently manicured, wonderfully designed golf course with a wide eye toward strong customer service.
-“The facility has really grown up, and Craig’s crew provides an unbelievably consistent playing surface that our customers have come to depend on,” Sandy said from the quaint shop at The Summit Golf Club.
+“The facility has really grown up, and Craig’s crew provides an unbelievably consistent playing surface that our customers have come to depend on”.
 “And, our team on the operations side has done a good job of staying focused on making the experience here as welcoming and enjoyable as possible.”
 Since the original thirty-four pegged a tee in the ground on opening day, The Summit Golf Club has seen tens of thousands of satisfied golfers come and go, and come back for more...